Alternate Rogue

 As an action, you can reveal your previously undisclosed plan (which you make up at the time of its reveal) and make a DC 20 Intelligence check.
 You may add a skill the DM deems appropriate to your plan.
 On a success, your secret plans and preparations take effect perfectly as you described them.

-The cost to execute your plan cannot exceed the equivalent of 5,000 gp, and the effects cannot exceed a 7th-level spell.
+The cost to execute the plan cannot exceed 5,000 gold, and the effects should not exceed those of a 7th-level spell.

-For example, you may reveal that you secretly purchased the perfect spell scroll last time you were in a town, or that you paid a mercenary band or airship to come to your rescue.
+For example, you might reveal that you secretly purchased a perfect spell scroll last time you were in a town, or that you paid a mercenary band or airship to come to your rescue.

 Roguish Feats